 Final Fantasy VII Remake has only just begun.
-More than a year after the release of the saga’s first entry, developer and publisher Square Enix will release an upgraded — and expanded — version of the title exclusively for the PlayStation 5.
+A mere year after the saga’s first entry debuted on PS4, developer and publisher Square Enix has revealed plans to launch a spiffed-up version of the game exclusively for the PlayStation 5.

 Here's everything we know about FF7 Remake: Intergrade.